nbshelton/bitdump/README.md

 # bitdump
-A tool to extract database data from a blind SQL injection vulnerability.
+A tool to extract database data from a blind SQL injection vulnerability -- i.e., one that displays success or failure in some way, but does not actually print any data from the database.
 Note that this tool will not *find* the vulnerabilities for you; it is assumed one has already been found.
 This tool will only exploit a given vulnerability to extract data.

 ### When *not* to use bitdump
 Since bitdump has to extract data 1 bit at a time, it is an extremely slow method of reading data.
 You should probably first check to see if the data may be obtained by other means.